Title IX Coordinator

 The university strictly prohibits retaliation against any person who complains in good faith of a sexual misconduct policy violation.
 In addition, the university strictly prohibits retaliation against any respondent.
 Finally, the university strictly prohibits retaliation against any person because of their good faith involvement in an investigation or hearing as part of the complaint process.
 Encouraging others to retaliate also violates this policy.
 The interim measures outlined herein are not considered retaliation.

 Retaliation is any materially adverse action, or threat thereof, against an individual because of the individual's good faith report or complaint of a potential policy violation or his/her good faith participation in an investigation or hearing.
-Retaliatory acts may include, but are not limited to: adverse changes in employment status or opportunities; adverse academic action; adverse changes to academic, educational, and extracurricular opportunities; harassment; intimidation; acts or comments intended to embarrass the individual; and seeking out or attempting to discover the parties and witnesses involved in a report or complaint process for the purpose of influencing their participation or testimony or taking adverse action against them.
-Retaliatory conduct by university community members and third-parties is prohibited regardless of whether it occurs on or off campus, in person, or through social media, email, or other form of communication.
-Retaliation by organizations affiliated with either the complainant or the respondent is also prohibited.
+Retaliatory acts may include, but are not limited to: adverse changes in employment status or opportunities; adverse academic action; adverse changes to academic, educational and extra-curricular opportunities; harassment; intimidation; acts or comments intended to embarrass the individual; and seeking out or attempting to discover the parties and witnesses involved in a report or complaint process for the purpose of influencing their participation or testimony or taking adverse action against them.
+Retaliatory conduct by university community members and third-parties is prohibited regardless of whether it occurs on or off campus, in person, or through social media, e-mail, or other form of communication.
+Retaliation by campus authorities, the respondent, organizations affiliated with the respondent, other students, and other employees is prohibited.

 Any retaliation should be reported to the Title IX Coordinator immediately.
 The university cannot stop retaliation unless it knows about it.